rdfostrich/article-jws2018-ostrich/content/introduction.md

 together with algorithms for querying these archives *at*, *over* and *for* different versions.
 These querying possibilities correspond to the capabilities of the VTPF interface, which makes it possible to use implementations of this approach as the back-end for RDF archives that are published and queryable at a low cost.
-We provide OSTRICH as an open-source implementation of this approach.
+We provide OSTRICH as an open-source implementation of this approach, which we extensively evaluate by comparing it with other approaches using an existing RDF archiving benchmark.

 This article is structured as follows.
 In the next section, we start by introducing the related work in [](#related-work) and our problem statement in [](#problem-statement).